About application resources

 From the Designer main navigation menu, you can access and manage a variety of resources that can be used in your applications, such as:

-- Business Controls, to set up and manage your hours of business, holidays (and other special days), emergency flags, and data tables.
+- Business Controls for setting up and manage your hours of business, holidays (and other special days), emergency flags, and data tables.

-- Bot Registry, to add the bot resources you want to use in your applications.
+- Bot Registry for adding the bot resources you want to use in your applications.

-- Speech Grammars, to define lists of phrases or options that a customer can provide as input to an application.
+- Speech Grammars for defining lists of phrases or options that a customer can provide as input to an application.

-- Media Resources, to manage voice recordings and other audio-related settings.
+- Media Resources for managing voice recordings and other audio-related settings.

-- Digital Resources, to manage resources related to digital applications, such as standard responses and customized messages for chats.
+- Digital Resources for managing resources related to digital applications, such as standard responses and customized messages for chats.

 - Shared Modules, which are smaller applications that you can use in other applications.

-- Admin resources, to manage resources available to users with Designer Administrator role privileges (if you are not assigned this role, you will not see this item in the navigation bar).
+- Admin resources for managing resources available to users with Designer Administrator role privileges (if you are not assigned this role, you will not see this item in the navigation bar).